Shed hunting

 Northwest Montana’s Cabinet Mountains provide some of the state’s best-kept shed hunting secrets.
 The combination of thick timber and open parks creates ideal wintering habitat, particularly for large bull elk seeking security cover.

-Focus your efforts around Rock Creek and East Fork Bull River areas.
+Where to focus: Put time into the Rock Creek and East Fork Bull River areas.
 The elevation changes create natural funneling effects, concentrating animals in predictable locations.
 South-facing slopes with scattered timber offer the best combination of feed and security that big bulls prefer.

-Access can be challenging due to logging roads and seasonal closures, so contact the Cabinet Ranger District for current information on road conditions and any temporary restrictions.
+Access notes: Access can be challenging due to logging roads and seasonal closures, so contact the Cabinet Ranger District for current information on road conditions and any temporary restrictions.

 6. Crazy Mountains – Gallatin National Forest